-Key audit matter
+Key audit matter How our audit addressed the key audit matter The entity acts as a lessor.
+The lease vehicle portfolio represents the value of the leased cars (the underlying leasecontracts qualify as operating leases).

-The entity acts as a lessor.
-The lease vehicle portfolio represents the value of the leased cars (the underlying lease-contracts qualify as operating leases).
+As at 31 December 2022, the lease vehicle portfolio

-As at 31 December 2020, the lease vehicle portfolio amounted to CHF 222.8 million (93.8% of total assets).
+amounted to CHF 219.5 million (92.8% of total assets).